In advice journeys, trust is built through small, repeatable moments - including how you request, send, and handle sensitive information.

 It integrates into Outlook, which meant he could protect sensitive emails without changing his normal workflow.

-Crucially, his clients did not need to create an account to open or reply.
+His clients did not need to create an account to open or reply.

 Ben also valued the ability to apply recipient authentication using SMS verification, which felt appropriate in early-stage interactions where the relationship is still developing and sensitive information still needs to move quickly.